jbakse/major_studio_1/content/assignment_instruction_sets/index.md

 - What impact do you want to have on the space?
 - How can you use audio, gestural, and visual expression?
 - How can you encourage participation without words?
-- What will form will your intervention take?
+- What form will your intervention take?
 - How do you want people to participate?
 - What are you realistically *able* and *willing* to do?